aegis72/aegisflow_utility_nodes/README.md

 ![image](https://github.com/aegis72/aegisflow_utility_nodes/assets/118572301/23d4439c-1848-4976-8137-d8e727cdb5ce)

+Note: Zero consideration was made for the eye-destroying light theme.
+Only the Dark Side here.

 ## Where do you get all these wonderful toys?

 The Utility Nodes are a free community resource, as is the classic version of AegisFlow.
 I'll also be releasing the "Simple 1.5 Workflow" for AegisFlow Shima for folks to test.